 The Home Office has accredited certain organisations to provide the Personal Licence course – list of approved course providers.

-As of 6 April 2017, applicants for a premises licence, transferring of a licence or a personal licence will have to prove that they are eligible to live and work in the UK.
+As of 6 April 2017, applicants for a premises licence, transferring of a licence, interim authority notice or a personal licence will have to prove that they are eligible to live and work in the UK.
 Please see our guidance notes for more details and a full list of acceptable documents.
 Please note, if you do not provide this proof, we will not process or issue you a licence.

 Please also note that if you are issued a licence and you then lose your entitlement to live and work in the UK, your licence will lapse.